dotnet/aspnetcore/specs/HubProtocol.md

 ## Terms

-* Caller - The node that is issuing an `Invocation` message and receiving `Result` messages (a node can be both Caller and Callee for different invocations simultaneously)
+* Caller - The node that is issuing an `Invocation` message and receiving `Completion` and `StreamItem` messages (a node can be both Caller and Callee for different invocations simultaneously)
-* Callee - The node that is receiving an `Invocation` message and issuing `Result` messages (a node can be both Callee and Caller for different invocations simultaneously)
+* Callee - The node that is receiving an `Invocation` message and issuing `Completion` and `StreamItem` messages (a node can be both Callee and Caller for different invocations simultaneously)
-* Binder - The component on each node that handles mapping `Invocation` messages to method calls and return values to `Result` messages
+* Binder - The component on each node that handles mapping `Invocation` messages to method calls and return values to `Completion` and `StreamItem` messages

 ## Transport Requirements